jalves94/biojava/ESOF-docs/assignment4.md

 Since BioJava is a project that provides a Java framework for processing biological data, it is not as testable as other programs that can be runned immediately.
 This means that a developer is supposed to use the code of the project and apply it into his/her own project.
 For the same reason, it is logical that several components of the project can be tested individually and there are also some available demonstrations that can be tested (for example, the Structure package has a graphical interface demonstration).
 BioJava uses Travis CI for continuous integration, building, checking and analyzing the code constantly.
 When a developer does a pull request on GitHub, the Travis CI tool allows to test if it can be integrated with the rest of the project and if it will not create any conflicts in the project.
 If a pull request fails the test, it will not integrate the project.
 BioJava also uses JUnit tests.
 JUnit tests are made automatically in a fast and more reliable way and with less investment in human resources.
 JUnit promotes the idea of "first testing then coding", so the goal is making a test data for a piece of code (in this case, for packages and also for each class) that can be tested first and then implemented, and obtain immediate feedback [[1]](https://www.tutorialspoint.com/junit/junit_overview.htm).
 Additionally, this project has also some integration tests to test the integration between packages.
-Developers also rely on the community�s feedback in order to find bugs and in some of the cases correct them.
+Developers also rely on the community's feedback in order to find bugs and in some of the cases correct them.
 The testability of software components is determined by factors such as controllability, observability, isolateability, separation of concerns, understandability and heterogeneity.